 Species, Common name: Comments

-Salix sitchensis, Sitka willow: Good rooter
+Salix sitchensis, Sitka willow: Good rooter, common on streams

 Salix geyeriana, Geyer willow: Good rooter